-Sweet Irish Soda Bread recipe has a golden, crunchy, sweet crust with a moist, buttermilk interior, and tangy cranberries dotted throughout.
-The best soda bread mixes up in minutes and includes easy gluten-free adaptations!
+Sweet Irish soda bread recipe has a golden, crunchy, sweet crust with a moist, buttermilk interior, and tangy cranberries dotted throughout.
+The best soda bread mixes up in minutes and includes easy adaptations to make with gluten-free flour as well.
+Tasting is believing to see why this bread earns all the rave reviews!

-Sweet Soda Bread was the only Irish soda bread recipe I ate growing up, so I assumed all versions were equally yummy.
+Sweet soda bread was the only Irish bread recipe I ate growing up, so I assumed all versions were equally yummy.
 Turns out, not so much.

 Turns out the recipe I grew up on wasn’t exactly from the old country.
 You see, Mom used a smidgen more sugar than traditional recipes.

 Hence, why we counted down the days to the St. Patrick’s meal growing up.
-We couldn’t wait to get our hands on two of my mom’s most anticipated recipes – Irish Soda Bread dotted with raisins or dried cranberries and her Slow Cooker Corned Beef and Cabbage with apple juice .
+We couldn’t wait to get our hands on two of my mom’s most anticipated recipes – warm slices of bread dotted with raisins or dried cranberries and her Slow Cooker Corned Beef and Cabbage with apple juice.

-Sweet soda bread recipes, like this one, will taste differently than traditional Irish soda bread.
+Sweet soda bread recipes, like this one, will taste differently than a traditional version.
 It’s extremely moist, more sweet tasting and cake-like.
 None of these things are a bad thing in my book!

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)